nerfstudio-project/gsplat/docs/source/changelog/migration.rst

 Color as Spherical Harmonics
 ----------------------------

-In `v0.1.11`, use needs to explicitly converting spherical harmonics coefficients to RGB, before passing it into `rasterize_gaussians`:
+In `v0.1.11`, user needs to explicitly converting spherical harmonics coefficients to RGB, before passing it into `rasterize_gaussians`:

 .. code-block:: python